Algorithms for optimal control of hybrid systems with sliding motion: Calculating the optimal control

 Our approach is based on sensitivity analysis stated in \cite{ps2020a} where it is shown that solutions to linearized equations of DAEs have properties similar to those exhibited by linearized equations to ordinary differential equations, provided that some conditions are met.
-Namely, if we denote by $(x,z)$ the solution of (\ref{NewslidingDAEDiffInd1})--(\ref{NewslidingDAEAlgInd1}) for given $u$, by $(x^{d},z^{d})$ the solution for the control $u+d$, and by $(y^{x,d},y^{z,d})$ the solution to the linearized equations:
+Namely, if we denote by $(x,z)$ the solution of (\ref{NewslidingDAEDiffInd1})--(\ref{NewslidingDAEAlgInd1}) for given $u$ (in some situations, if it does not lead to the confusion, we will also write $(x^u,z^u)$ for $(x,z)$), by $(x^{d},z^{d})$ the solution for the control $u+d$, and by $(y^{x,d},y^{z,d})$ the solution to the linearized equations:

 then the following will be satisfied